NielReyes/progcon/activities/readme.txt

 This is my Activities Folder :)
 It cosnsist of the ff

-A1 Flow Charts & Psuedocodes Researc
+A1 Flow Charts & Psuedocodes Research
 A2 Flow-charting Exercise (M1 & M2)
 A3 Pseudo-code Exercises
 A4 Flowgorithm Exercises Discussion